Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario1.md

 # Overview of Scenario 1: Retrieve and clone notebook

-The goal is for you to reproduce the scenario 1 depicted in the _section 5.2_ of the paper.
+The goal is for you to reproduce scenario 1 depicted in the _section 5.2_ of the paper.
 With this scenario, we want to evaluate how our approach differentiates itself from a keyword-based search.

 Detailed steps are given to you in order to replicate each step of the scenario.

 **Disclaimer**:

-We assume from here that you are running the project with Docker as explained in the [README file](https://github.com/Yann-Brault/splc-artifact/blob/main/README.md).
+We assume from here that you are running the project with Docker as explained in the [README file](../README.md).

 **Checkboxes rules**: